chervonyi/Accounting/README.md

 * Created and connected StatisticsWeeks scene
 * Added dynamic visualization of all dayButtons and two labels
 * Added action to all dayButtons

+#### v.1.1.2 - 11/02/2018
+* The action of a swipe down have been moved to a separate button